How key states plan to secure their capitol buildings ahead of possible armed pro-Trump protests - Local News 8

 States across the country are increasing security at their capitol buildings ahead of what the FBI has warned are “armed protests” being planned at all 50 state capitols.

 An internal FBI bulletin obtained by CNN warns that armed protests are being planned at state capitols from Saturday through at least Inauguration Day next Wednesday.
-The bulletin also suggests there are threats of an “uprising” if Trump is removed before then.
+The bulletin suggests there are threats of an “uprising” if President Donald Trump is removed before then.

+And the purge of Twitter and Facebook accounts promoting violent protests has made it difficult for the public to understand the extent of the issue.

-The startling warning, just days after a pro-Trump mob forcibly took over the US Capitol, is pushing states to increase security in case of a similar such attack at state capitols.
-Although many capitols are closed due to coronavirus restrictions, the warnings are particularly fraught in states that allow people to openly carry firearms or those where President Trump has falsely claimed fraud.
+The startling warning, just days after a pro-Trump mob forcibly took over the US Capitol, is pushing states to increase security in case of a similar such attack at their capitols.
+Although many are closed due to coronavirus restrictions, the warnings are particularly fraught in states that allow people to openly carry firearms or those where Trump has falsely claimed fraud.

 Michigan bans open-carry at Capitol